RuhaanSingh/assip/README.md

-# 🛡️ Air Force Policy Compliance Chatbot
+# Leveraging the Table of Contents to Improve Efficiency in an RAG-Powered Chatbot

 A robust RAG-powered chatbot system designed to help Air Force personnel navigate DAFMAN 36-2664 Personnel Assessment Program policies and procedures.
 This system uses advanced document processing, vector search, and language models to provide accurate, traceable answers with source citations.